USDA Terminates Deadly Cat Experiments, Plans To Adopt Out Remaining Animals

 Mast also thanked Agriculture Secretary Sonny Perdue "for his leadership in ensuring no more kittens are ever used in research and that the last cats remaining at USDA can be adopted."

-According to the USDA its research has helped to cut the prevalence of the Toxoplasma gondii parasite by as much as 50 percent in the U.S. The Centers for Disease Control and Prevention estimates more than 40 million Americans may be infected with the parasite.
+According to the USDA, its research has helped to cut the prevalence of the Toxoplasma gondii parasite by as much as 50 percent in the U.S. The Centers for Disease Control and Prevention estimates more than 40 million Americans may be infected with the parasite.
 While the vast majority of those infected have no symptoms, it can be deadly for people with weak immune systems, such as children and HIV patients.

 The USDA said it is "continually assessing our research and priorities and aligning our resources to the problems of highest national priority."